Try to catch the

 What is the return policy?

-All Whippet frames are made to order, one-at-a-time in my workshop.
+All frames are made to order, one-at-a-time in my workshop.
 Frame set and complete bike orders are final.
 I do not offer refunds or returns.

 What is the warranty?